vri3698/Data_Analytics/README.md

 # Data Analytics and Visualization
-Data Analytics Coursework and Projects
+Data Analytics Work and Projects

 ## Overview
-This Git repository serves as a comprehensive summary of Data Analytics and Visualization.
+This Git repository serves as a comprehensive summary of projects and work in Data Analytics and Visualization.
 The focus is on the technical skills acquired, case studies, assignments, and key lessons learned.
-The repository aims to provide a consolidated reference for personal review and showcase the proficiency gained in data analysis and visualization using Python.
+The repository aims to provide a consolidated reference for personal review and showcase the proficiency gained in data analysis and visualization using **Python.**

 ### Purpose
 The course aimed to gain practical knowledge of using Python for extracting insights from data.
 It covered a wide array of topics, including Python basics, web scraping, data cleaning, machine learning, deep learning, text mining, and network analysis.